Chapmip/weather-station-node-c/README.md

 # Overall purpose of node controller

 Each node controller is paired with a weather station (from [Davis Instruments Corp.](https://www.davisinstruments.com/)) at a series of locations.
 The node controller connects to the weather station via a serial interface and to the local area network via an Ethernet cable.
-The weather station is configured to collect data from the weather station at periodic intervals and to relay these data over the Internet to a central server using a subset of the HTTP protocol (v1.1).
+The weather station is configured to collect data from the weather station at periodic intervals and relay these data over the Internet to a central server using a subset of the HTTP protocol (v1.1).

 The node controller can be monitored and configured either over a direct serial connection or remotely (via a UDP connection to a Windows PC elsewhere on the local network or beyond).
 The node controller also includes the capability for remote firmware updating on demand from a binary file held on the central server.
 Configuration parameters for the node controller are held in non-volatile memory (EEPROM for static data and battery-backed RAM for dynamic data) so that the node controller can recover readily from a power interruption.